Slider

 Search results are updated once every 4 hours and do not always reflect in-store availability.
 If the book you are looking for is not in stock, we are always happy to order it for you!

-Join us in person on Wednesday, March 29 at 7 PM as John Sayles presents his new novel, Jamie MacGillivray: The Renegade's Journey.
+Join us in person on Wednesday, March 29 at 7 PM as noted filmmaker and author John Sayles presents his new novel, Jamie MacGillivray: The Renegade's Journey.
+He will be joined in conversation by Daniel Czitrom.

 Spanning 13 years, two continents, several wars, and many smoke-filled and bloody battlefields, John Sayles’s thrilling historical and cinematic epic invites comparison with Diana Gabaldon, George R. R. Martin, Phillippa Gregory, and Charles Dickens.